Walking the Hollyford Track

 Of all the walks in the Fiordland region, the Hollyford Track is one of the gentlest, whilst still being just as rewarding as its better-known neighbours.
 Whilst steep climbs on the Routeburn and Milford Tracks may have you huffing and puffing in parts, the Hollyford Track offers a calm walk into the heart of New Zealand’s natural playground, with no steep inclines.

-Visiting the Milford, Routeburn and Hollyford Tracks with New Zealand Trails
+Visiting the Routeburn and Hollyford Tracks with New Zealand Trails

 Walking the full Hollyford, Routeburn and Milford Tracks takes several days.
-With New Zealand Trails, you are able to make the most of your precious time on vacation by experiencing day walks on all three famous tracks - the Hollyford Track, Milford Track and Routeburn Track are all part of our World Heritage Walking Tour.
+With New Zealand Trails, you are able to make the most of your precious time on vacation by experiencing day walks on two of these famous tracks - the Hollyford Track and Routeburn Track are all part of our World Heritage Walking Tour.
 On our Masterpiece, Kiwi Classic and Pure South trips, guests get the opportunity to hike on the Routeburn, taking in the sights of the Key Summit trail.